 Thanks for returning to read PART 2 in my 2 part series of valuable tips for the 1:1 classroom.
-As you’ve read from my previous post, I really didn’t know what to expect (nor was I given any direction) when teaching in a 1:1 classroom.
+As I wrote in PART 1 of Valuable Tips for the 1:1 Classroom, I really didn’t know what to expect (nor was I given any direction) when teaching in a 1:1 classroom.

 In PART 2, I will focus on the use of Google Classroom.
 My district trained me on how to set up my account and start a class.
 But, using Google Classroom in with third-grade class was another story.
 During the year, I learned some valuable tips for my 1:1 classroom.